 To find out whether you’re involved in torrenting, ISPs analyze patterns of your online behavior and perform deep packet inspection.

-In case they catch you actively using torrenting software, at first they will probably send you a couple of warning notices.
+In case they catch you actively using torrenting software, at first, they will probably send you a couple of warning notices.

 However, if you continue to torrent files despite the warnings, there is a high chance your ISP will pass your Internet activity logs to copyright agencies, and you’ll be required to pay massive fines.

-In the worst case scenario, you may even end up in a court.
+In the worst-case scenario, you may even end up in a court.

-What Data Do ISPs Track
+What Data Can ISPs See?

 Since all traffic that you send and receive on the web is routed through your ISP servers, your Internet provider can monitor pretty much anything that you do online.

-Things get even worse if you use some services that your ISP offers, for example an email service.
+Things get even worse if you use some services that your ISP offers, for example, an email service.

 The more personal information your ISP has access to, the more can be tracked.